 Information Technology Committee

 Complete information on the membership and functions of Graduate Council is contained in the Bylaws of Graduate Council.
 Copies of the Bylaws and listings of current Graduate Council and committee membership are maintained in the Provost's Office.
-Information may be obtained from Ms. Alice Eisenberg, Telephone: 1-212-817-7227, or in the Governance, Policies, and Procedures section.
+Information may be obtained from Patti Myatt, Telephone: 1-212-817-7227, or in the Governance, Policies, and Procedures section.